-- Don't require an arbitrary threshold for dividing expression data into significant and non-significant pools. use all available molecular measurements for pathway analysis. - 2.
-FCS methods use molecular measurement to detect coordinated changes in the expression of genes in the same pathway - 3.
-By considering coordinated changes, FCS methods account for dependence between genes in a pathway
+1. Don't require an arbitrary threshold for dividing expression data into significant and non-significant pools.
+Rather, FCS methods use all available molecular measurements for

+Rather, FCS methods use all available molecular measurements for pathway analysis.

+- 2. While ORA completely ignores molecular measurements when identifying significant pathways, FCS methods use this information in order to detect coordinated changes in the expression of genes in the same pathway - 3.
+By considering the coordinated changes in gene expression, FCS methods account for dependence between genes in a pathway